mfrancis415/Mfrancis415/README.md

 # Hi, I'm Monica 👋🏽
-🏫 Currently learning about Cybersecurity and studying for CySA+. <br/>
+🏫 Currently finding my space in Cybersecurity, passed the CySA+, and studying for the Splunk Core Cert. <br/>
 🚀 I'm on a journey of learning more and diving deep into the world of cloud computing.<br/>
 📚 Next stop AWS and Python, with projects as hands-on experience.<br/>